hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/step3-registry-ui.md

 `kubectl create -f registry-ui.yaml`{{execute}}

-In moment the new web interface will be available.
+In a moment the new web interface will be available.
 Open the [registry web interface]( https://[[HOST_SUBDOMAIN]]-31000-[[KATACODA_HOST]].environments.katacoda.com/) and observe it's empty.